Elmer Gantry: Synopsis

-The novel tells the story of the young, womanizing college athlete, Elmer Gantry, who abandons an early ambition to become a lawyer.
+Elmer Gantry, a young, narcissistic, and womanizing college athlete, abandons an early ambition to become a lawyer as the legal profession does not suit the unethical Gantry.
 After college, he attends a Baptist seminary, and is ordained as a minister.
 He successfully hides sexual involvements that are prohibited, but is thrown out of the seminary before completing his bachelor of divinity because he is too drunk to appear at a church where he is supposed to preach.

 After several years as a traveling salesman of farm equipment, Gantry becomes a confidante of Sharon Falconer, a popular evangelist and motivational speaker who has her own traveling "road church".
-Gantry becomes her lover, but she and scores of individuals attending one of her meetings are killed in a catastrophic fire in her tent tabernacle, and so Gantry loses both relationship and position.
-After the tragedy, he briefly acts as a "New Thought" evangelist, and eventually becomes a Methodist minister.
+Gantry becomes her lover, but she and scores of individuals attending one of her meetings are killed in a catastrophic fire in her tent tabernacle, costing Gantry his relationship and position.
+Afterwards, he briefly acts as a "New Thought" evangelist, and eventually becomes a Methodist minister.

 Gantry marries a local parishioner.
 Although he is unhappy with her sexual frigidity, he remains with her for sake of appearances.
 Years later, Methodist leaders award him a larger congregation in the city of Zenith.
 With his career and power at their peak, Gantry manipulates local, state and national political figures, resulting in police raids against bootleggers and bar patrons.

 Gantry's corruption and power hunger contribute to the downfall, physical injury, and even death of key people around him, including a former associate, Frank Shallard, a sincere minister who questions the moral purpose of his church.
 Shallard is nearly beaten to death by Gantry loyalists who are angered by perceived "atheistic" divergences from Christian teachings.

 Gantry's career comes close to a major scandal when one of his affairs turns out to involve a husband and wife blackmail team.
 Gantry is helped in avoiding potential downfall by a close friend, and via political alliances with Deacon Eversley, a powerful lawyer; and a private detective agency.
 A thoroughly repentant Gantry swears to abstain from his sinful proclivities.
 As the book closes, Gantry notices a younger woman during a closing sermon scene.